 Reducing Child Mortality in Liberia

-In Liberia, poor sanitation, food scarcity and malnutrition all play a role in the country's child mortality rate.
-However, through the work of various international governments, aid organizations like ChildFund and the United Nations, there has been much success in reducing the number of Liberian children who die before their fifth birthday.
+In Liberia, poor sanitation, food scarcity and malnutrition all play a role in the country's child mortality rate, especially in Liberian slums.
+However, through the work of various international governments, aid organizations like ChildFund and the United Nations, there has been much success in reducing Liberia’s under-5 mortality rate.
 In 2010, the infant and under-5 mortality rates were 58 and 78 per 1,000 live births respectively, which represents a decline of more than 68 percent since 1990, the highest rate of annual improvement in Africa.
 This is even more amazing considering that Liberia was burdened with a 14-year war, which ended in 2003.

 Liberia recently celebrated its 166th year of independence, and the country is united in its objective of reducing child mortality and meeting the United Nations Millennium Development Goals for 2015.